FlutterFlow/flutterflow-documentation/docs/ff-concepts/adding-customization/custom-code.md

 <p></p>

 :::warning
-The current dependency might depend on other dependencies to work.So make sure you also copy the name and version of all the additional dependencies to specify in the code editor.
+The current dependency might depend on other dependencies to work.
+So make sure you also copy the name and version of all the additional dependencies to specify in the code editor.
 :::